TheOmegaFett/RuneQuest/Readme.md

 #### Crypto (Node.js built-in)

 The native Crypto module provides industry-standard cryptographic functions that follow NIST guidelines for secure password hashing and encryption, essential for applications handling user credentials.

+#### JWT (JSON Web Tokens)

+JWT has become the industry standard for stateless authentication in web applications, with over 9 million weekly downloads on npm.
+Its compact, self-contained format allows for secure transmission of user identity information without requiring server-side session storage.

+#### MongoDB Memory Server

+This specialized testing utility creates ephemeral MongoDB instances in memory, enabling isolated and reproducible tests without external dependencies.
+It's widely used in professional Node.js applications for reliable test suites.

+#### Express Middleware

+The middleware pattern is central to Express.js architecture, allowing for modular request processing pipelines.
+RuneQuest leverages custom middleware for authentication, authorization, and request validation.

 ### Detailed Comparison to Alternative Technologies